MIbnEKhalid/UnilibWebApp/README.md

 - Visit `/` to browse course materials with the modern dark theme interface
 - Use search and filters to find specific materials by semester, category, or keywords
 - For lab manuals, download individual labs or specific content sections
+- Stream PDFs directly in the browser using `/pdf/{bookId}/{filename}` endpoints
+- View books inline without downloading using the PDF streaming feature
 - Responsive design works seamlessly on desktop, tablet, and mobile devices

 ### For Administrators